Introduction to Behavioral Health

 - Blandford, Alex M., and Fred C. Osher.
 A Checklist for Implementing Evidence-Based Practices and Programs (EBPs) for Justice-Involved Adults with Behavioral Health Disorders.
 Delmar, NY: SAMHSA’s GAINS Center for Behavioral Health and Justice Transformation, 2012.This resource contains an easy-to-use checklist to help behavioral health agencies assess their utilization of evidence-based practices and programs (EBPs) associated with positive outcomes for individuals with behavioral health disorders who are involved in the criminal justice system.

 - Center for Substance Abuse Treatment.
 Continuity of Offender Treatment for Substance Use Disorders from Institution to Community, Treatment Improvement Protocol (TIP) Series, No. 30.
 Rockville, MD: Substance Abuse and Mental Health Services Administration, 1998.
-Available at: This publication offers guidelines for establishing a continuum of care for offenders with mental illnesses transitioning from correctional institutions to the community.
+This publication offers guidelines for establishing a continuum of care for offenders with mental illnesses transitioning from correctional institutions to the community.

 - Center for Substance Abuse Treatment.
 Definitions and Terms Relating to Co-Occurring Disorders.
 Rockville, MD: Substance Abuse and Mental Health Services Administration, and Center for Mental Health Services, 2006.This paper provides definitions of terms associated with substance-related disorders, mental disorders, and co-occurring disorders.